micahcantor/fig/README.md

 Fig is a domain-specific language for composing con*fig*uration files.
 Fig is a super-set of JSON with some additional features to reduce repetition and increase correctness.
+It is built in the Racket ecosystem, and can be compiled either to a Racket value or to JSON.
 Here's a small example:

 ```rkt